jrswab/breto/README.md

 To display in tmux or i3wm:
 1. Install FontAwesome v4.
-   - Keep in mind that the icons will be very small
+   - Keep in mind that the icons are currently very small.
-   - If you know of a way to increase the size of a specific character in the terminal please let me know.
+   - Research in progess.

 #### Current Icons:
 - Tempurature: 